 Exploring the role of care in educational systems

-Over the past weeks, I found myself moving between two different — yet deeply connected — spaces in the UK.
+Over the past weeks, I found myself moving between two different and deeply connected spaces in the UK.

 At the University of Cambridge, I gave a talk at the THRiVE research group on participatory and embodied approaches to learning.
-A few days later, I joined the Bloombox gathering, a small retreat bringing together educators, researchers, and theologians to explore care, conscious endings, and the deeper purposes of education.
+A few days later, I joined the Bloombox gathering, a small retreat bringing together educators, researchers, and theologians to explore care and the deeper purposes of education.

 One space was structured around research, methods, and conceptual clarity.
 The other unfolded through dialogue, presence, and shared inquiry.
-And yet, beneath these differences, both seemed to circle the same question:
+Beneath these differences, both seemed to circle the same question:

 How do we learn — and design systems — not only to solve problems, but to remain together in the face of difference, uncertainty, and conflict?